Anessen/PSFalcon/Filtering-Results.md

 (description, date or time, etc).

 ## Comparison operators
+Comparison operators can be combined, depending on context.

+* `=`: Equal to
 * `<`: Occurred before following value
 * `>`: Occurred after following value
 * `!`: Does not include following value